DevalPanchal/not-pictionary/README.md

 The drawings and chat menu are broadcasted to each user in real-time.

+A video of the running application can be found on [youtube](https://youtu.be/aKIN6Qy5PPY).

 ## Running
 Tested with Gradle 6.8.3, Java 15.0.2 and JavaFX 15